Salty Sam’s Fun Blog for Children

 JACKET BELT (KNIT ONE)

-Using 4mm knitting needles and red dk yarn cast on 3 stitches
+Using 4mm knitting needles and yellow dk yarn cast on 3 stitches (or white or red yarn depending on whether you want a matching or contrasting belt)

 Knit 90 rows of garter stitch